 Are you thinking life insurance must be expensive?
 A $100,000 death benefit, 20 year term with will cost about $8 to $11 per month.

 If you are allowing your good credit to be at risk, the borrower needs to be responsible and establish protection on him or herself.
 It’s only fair; you are putting yourself on the line and he or she needs to do the same.
 If not, then don’t cosign the loan!

-This insurance will pay should your borrower become disabled and can’t go back to work.
-It happens more than you think.
+This insurance will pay should your borrower become disabled and can’t work.
+This scenario happens more than you think.
 Expensive, right?
-If the required monthly loan payment is $500 per month, the monthly premium for a $500 benefit is under $5 per month for a base policy.
+Wrong.
+If the required monthly loan payment is $500 per month, the monthly premium for a $500 monthly disability benefit is under $5 per month for a base policy.

 A Few More Types Worth Considering

 There are other insurances to consider: critical illness and accident policies, for example.
 These insurances could be beneficial and provide protection, but it is best to focus on life and disability insurance first.

 In conclusion, if you intend to cosign a loan:

 - do your homework!
 Read the fine print.
 Is the borrower responsible and of good character to justify your guarantee?
 Do you understand the “fine print” in case of borrower death, disability, or inability to pay?
 Are you aware of the ramifications?
 If not, don’t sign the loan!